Hill House United

 The United Soccer Academy is a weekly soccer clinic for all 2nd graders aspiring to try out for the entry level 3rd grade team in the upcoming fall.
 These sessions will build upon the fundamentals they have learned through their Hill House U6 and U8 teams in the past and begin to develop more advanced, travel-level skills to prepare them for their new level of play.
 Professional coaching will be provided and work to formulate chemistry between prospective teammates and give them a head start on the competition.

 Hill House United is a travel soccer program for more advanced soccer players looking to learn, commit, compete and develop their skills at a higher level.
 Teams will play against local towns' travel teams in the Boston Area Youth Soccer league (BAYS) in both the fall AND spring.
 Participation requires a significant commitment due to the travel involved.
 All travel is limited to the Greater Boston area.

-- Grade 3 (formerly U9) : Players must be in third grade AND born on or after 1/1/07
+Players must be in third grade AND born in 2008 or later.

 Hill House United offers:

 - A professional or club level head coach for each team

 - Weekly team practice in the fall and spring